Syed Nawab Ali Chowdhury: Career

+He was one of the founders of Dhaka University.
+He was the first Muslim minister of united Bengal.
+He served as minister of education.
+His grandson Muhammad Ali Bogra became the third prime minister of Pakistan.
+His son, and Bogra's uncle, Syed Hasan Ali Chowdhury, was a minister of East Pakistan government and MP of the second Bangladesh Jatiyo Sangshad.

+Author

-He was engaged in literary and cultural activities from 1895 to 1904.
-In 1895 newspaper named "Mihir" and "Shudhakar" became "Mihir-Shudhakar" combinedly.
-Nawab Ali Chowdhury was its owner.
-He bought a press for it and installed it at his house in Calcutta.
+He engaged in literary and cultural activities from 1895 to 1904.
+In 1895 the newspapers Mihir and Shudhakar became Mihir-Shudhakar.
+Chowdhury was its owner.
+He bought a press and installed it at his house in Calcutta.
 He contributed in the work of Muhammad Shahidullah, Reazuddin Ahmed al-Mashhadi, and the poet Md.
 Mozammel Haque.
-These writers dedicated some of their writings to Nawab Ali Chowdhury.
+These writers dedicated some of their writings to Chowdhury.

-He also wrote some books.
+He also wrote books.
 They are: